 - expedite the process so you can declutter faster, move and start saving money sooner.

-- can help get you started and/or keep you on track.
+- help get you started and/or keep you on track.

-- can help you make decisions, organize a garage sale or hook you up with an Ebay seller.
+- help you make decisions, organize a garage sale or hook you up with an eBay seller.

-- can get a photographer to take photos of your home as it was and create a Shutterfly or Cloud-based “memory book.”
+- get a photographer to take photos of your home as it was and create a Shutterfly or cloud-based “memory book.”

-If you want to improve your life and Downsize you home and Build Wealth you need to:
+To sum up, if you want to improve your life, downsize your home and build wealth you need to:

 - Get rid of furniture.

 - Assess your needs.
-Wait before you buy anything including furniture.
+Wait before you buy anything, including furniture.
 You will not perish if you don’t have a couch or dining room set for a month or two.
+Living in your space gives you time to assess what furniture you actually need and shop around for the best prices.

 - Use the funds you raised from selling the excess clutter and furniture as your budget to buy (preferably used) furniture and any other items you need and have some place to store.

-- Now get out there and enjoy your new lower cost life.
+- Get out there and enjoy your new lower cost life.

-For decades I have always employed a “nothing goes in unless something goes out” rule.
-That way you will always have the same number things and you will never find yourself with any excess stuff.
+How do you keep your new place (or newly emptied room) from amassing new clutter?
+For decades, I have always employed a “nothing goes in unless something goes out” rule.
+Follow this rule, and you will always have the same number things and will never find yourself with any excess stuff.
 A place for everything and everything in it’s place.

-A couple months ago a friend was telling me about a family with several children who live in the smallest house in the neighborhood.
+Also, understand that a minimalist lifestyle is not common in the U.S. Case in point: A friend once told me about a family with several children who live in the smallest house in the neighborhood.
 What my friend found most appalling is how they “spend all this money taking trips and going to water parks and camping etc. when they live in the smallest house in the neighborhood!”

 So prepare for people to not understand your motivation for downsizing.
 You are going against the tide.
-Ignore people who say “I could never live in something so small” or “A bigger home is a good investment” or whatever they say.
+Ignore people who say “I could never live in something so small” or “a bigger home is a good investment.”
 Just toss your stuff and prepare to live a whole new and much more enjoyable way of life.
-And welcome to the club.